Alan Garcia, former Peru president, dies from self-inflicted gunshot wound

-Former Peruvian president Alan Garcia died from a self-inflicted gunshot wound to the head as police were preparing to arrest him on corruption charges Wednesday.
+Former Peruvian president Alan Garcia died from a self-inflicted gunshot wound to the head as police were preparing to arrest him on Wednesday morning.

 His death was confirmed by current President Martin Vizcarra, who expressed his condolences over Twitter.

+Garcia, who served as president from 1985 to 1990 and from 2006 to 2011, was under investigation for money laundering and taking bribes in connection with a massive corruption scandal that has engulfed a number of former Latin American leaders.

-When police arrived, Garcia asked them to call his attorney and then he entered his bedroom, Morán said.
+When police arrived to execute an arrest warrant at his home at 6:30 a.m.
+Wednesday, Garcia asked them to call his attorney and went to his bedroom, interior minister Carlos Morán told CNN affiliate TV Peru.

 Moments later, a gunshot was heard.
-Officers forced entry into the bedroom and found Garcia in a sitting position with a wound to the head.
+Officers forced entry into the bedroom, where they found Garcia with a wound to the head, Morán said.

-The ministry of health later issued a statement confirming Garcia had an entry and exit wound to the head.

-Garcia, who served as president from 1985 to 1990 and from 2006 to 2011, was under investigation for bribery in connection with a massive corruption scandal that has engulfed a number of former Latin American leaders.

-Sources close to the investigation told CNN that Peruvian authorities had issued an order for his immediate arrest.

 Garcia is accused of receiving kickbacks from one of Latin America's largest construction firms -- the Brazil-based company Odebrecht -- during the building of an electric train for the Lima metro while he was president during his second term.
 He has denied the claims.

-Note: This story has been updated to reflect the latest reporting.